-A local doctor who did not speak English sent a young North American traveller, who was suffering from general weakness and a severe temperature, to Dr Marcolongo.
+A local doctor who did not speak English sent a young North American traveler, who was suffering from general weakness and a severe temperature, to Dr Marcolongo.

-The doctor realised that without his medical training from abroad, he would have immediately prescribed the very medicine that was causing the woman’s suffering.
+The doctor realized that without his medical training from abroad, he would have immediately prescribed the very medicine that was causing the woman’s suffering.

 He then set about contacting English-speaking doctors all over the world that had received Western medical training.
 What was originally an informal network has since evolved into the sophisticated scheme IAMAT operates now, including their doctor search tool to find a doctor abroad.

-The organisation continues to inspect the clinics, hospitals and doctors’ offices around the world that it recommends to travellers and expatriates who use their services to find a doctor or medical centre.
+The organization continues to inspect the clinics, hospitals and doctors’ offices around the world that it recommends to travelers and expatriates who use their services to find a doctor or medical centre.

 Doctor search: Necessary for expatriates?

 While an English-language medical service appears a dream come true for the expatriate community, not all believe the doctor search service is necessary.